No two stories are the same.

-Through our blog, we share the stories of individuals with all kinds of disabilities, their families, and the people working to improve their lives.
+No two stories are the same.
+Through our blog, we have shared the stories of individuals with all kinds of disabilities, their families, and the people working to improve their lives.
 We hope that in sharing everyone's stories, we can raise awareness to this less well understood, but equally important group in our society.
-You can support us by reading these stories and sharing them with your friends and family.
-Enjoy!
+You can support us by reading these stories and sharing them with your family and friends.

 Featured Article